 The National Family Planning Policy does not mention abortion.
 It does not suggest anywhere that even with perfect human resources, excellent coverage and a population that accept and use modern methods of contraption, unwanted and mistimed pregnancies will still occur (albeit much less).
 While there is consensus in the international literature that abortion should not be promoted as a form of family planning, there is considerable evidence that traditional methods of family planning are widely used and abortion is one of them (see previous discussion in Chapter Three).
 The Policy does not address traditional methods, by this we are not referring to natural family planning (mucous, ovulation timing, temperature method); we mean the use of herbs, proscription of sexual behaviour in certain contexts, pregnancy and post partum separation of husband and wife and breastfeeding.
 Exclusive breastfeeding for the first six months of a baby's life is not only beneficial to the baby but mother as well, as it delays ovulation considerably.
-This should be encouraged and supported in the National Family Planning Policy.
-Mention should also be made for the need to ensure the quality of the promotion of natural family planning methods by those services which do so.
+This should also be made for the need to ensure the quality of the promotion of natural family planning methods by those services which do so.